CPG Ecommerce Sales Strategy—A 3-Point Plan To Make Consumer...

 Inefficient, outdated wholesale business practices are starting to take a noticeable hit from new direct sales channels.
 It’s up to each individual business to decide which side of this trend they want to be on.
 Seeing stalled growth in your wholesale revenue is not a red flag, it’s an opportunity.

+So how do you sell directly to consumers alongside your B2B channels?
 You can close the gap between manufacturing and wholesale profits by using an integrated ecommerce platform to open direct sales to all available channels, including both B2B and B2C.
 By using integrated ecommerce software to manage and facilitate all levels of the supply chain, you can offer a unified omnichannel brand experience while collecting all profits from your product’s entire journey.

 Miva offers a flexible and adaptable ecommerce platform that evolves with businesses and allows them to drive sales, maximize average order value, cut overhead costs, and increase revenue.
 Miva has been helping businesses realize their ecommerce potential for over 20 years and empowering retail, wholesale, and direct-to-consumer sellers across all industries to transform their business through ecommerce.